-Students choose four of the Group A electives that provide the basic competencies for their intended area of concentration.
+Students can choose any four of the Group A electives that provide the basic competencies for their intended area of concentration.

 Compulsory Core Subjects